astaBean/images-api-serveless/README.md

 ## Currently available apis
 These are currently available apis see [api documentation](./docs/api-documentation.yml)

+## Add .env.dev file with parameters
+To be able to deploy or build all serverless environment locally you will need `.env.dev` file where word `dev` is stage defined in serverless.yml.
+Please refer to an example [file](./example.env.dev) which parameters you need to set.
+I use

 ## Set a correct node version and install dependencies
 Run command below in this repository in your shell terminal